2025 Business Planning Priorities for Cross-Functional Product Teams

 Your Product and Channel teams should be working to refine your SKU mix to cover good, better, and best options to help prevent your homeowner and Pro customers from switching brands and making it more logical for them to remain loyal to your brand within their project’s budget constraints.

-What are the Next Steps for Your Teams in 2024?
+What are the Next Steps for Your Teams to Prepare for 2025?

-To keep products moving in 2024 and beyond, building products, home improvement, and lawn & garden companies will have to compete for market share and present a strong value proposition to customers.
+To keep products moving in 2025 and beyond, building products, home improvement, and lawn & garden companies will have to compete for market share and present a strong value proposition to more price sensitive customers.

 If you are plagued with questions about what’s going on in the mind of your customers, how your brand health is fairing, and what kinds of markets you should be targeting to achieve YoY company growth, our research team at The Farnsworth Group can help.